Freddie Freeman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff is last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.64 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies' 5.67 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up the second-most home runs in baseball (118 total, 1.5 per game).
+- The Rockies allow the second-most home runs in baseball (119 total, 1.5 per game).

+- Anderson (0-2) takes the mound for the Rockies in his ninth start of the season.
+He's put together a 5.79 ERA in 42 2/3 innings pitched, with 28 strikeouts.

-- The lefty's last appearance came on Saturday against the Los Angeles Angels, when he tossed five innings, surrendering three earned runs while giving up nine hits.
+- The righty last appeared on Sunday against the Los Angeles Angels, when he tossed 2 2/3 innings, allowing nine earned runs while giving up 10 hits.

+- In 10 games this season, the 35-year-old has a 5.79 ERA and 6 strikeouts per nine innings, while allowing a batting average of .285 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.